RonyHirsch/VRIB_Analysis/README.md

 ## R
 Once the data is processed, the linear model analysis is done with R using the vrib_analysis script, run on the "avg_gaze_per_pas_long_intact.csv" file which is outputted by the et_analysis method in the gaze_analysis module.
 It combines both gaze and behavior data that are needed for the R modelling.
-The rest of the analyses are done on JASP based on other csv outputs.

 #### Author
 [Rony Hirschhorn](https://github.com/RonyHirsch/)